Planning a Gluten Free Weekend Away

-(All sandwiches were made on slices of Finally Really Good Sandwich Bread)
+- (All sandwiches were made on slices of Gluten Free Sandwich Bread)

 In the end, we made it through the entire weekend without being glutened and we all had plenty of food ( as well as great times with friends and family).
 There were definitely times when we scraped together a meal from several sources, so I was glad that we had brought plenty of food with us.